 The center will provide help for people facing drug and alcohol problems.
 Services for youth (ages 12 and up) and adults will include individual, group and family counseling; crisis intervention; case management; recovery support services; information and referral; and drug screening.

-“KYCC has always addressed substance use as part of our comprehensive mental health program,” stated Nayon Kang, LCSW, Director of Children and Family Services.
-“But we have long recognized the need in the Koreatown community for substance use disorder treatment services.”
+“KYCC has always addressed recovery Services as part of our comprehensive mental health program,” stated Nayon Kang, LCSW, Director of Children and Family Services.
+“But we have long recognized the need in the Koreatown community for recovery Services treatment.”

 “The Experimenting Starts Young”